Obasan died the weekend before transfers.

 "It sure doesn't look good."

-"All I know," said Thackeray, "is that I asked all the right questions and they gave all the right answers."
+“All I know,” said Thackeray, “is that I asked the questions and they gave the right answers.
+Yeah, I know, it’s a crummy excuse.
+But these days, nobody wants to hear bad news.
+They’re fine with the excuses.”

 The nights were long and muggy, the days hot and humid.
-Kempner introduced them to the art of snatching cartons of Mr. Donuts throwaways out the trash bins.
-Dubious skullduggery.
-But stale doughnuts were better than mimi-pan and over-ripe mikon.
-No wonder he was fat.
+Kempner trained them in the secret ninja art of snatching cartons of Mr. Donuts day-olds after closing time.
+Dumpster diving was hardly proper missionary behavior.
+But squashed donuts tasted way better than stale bread and overripe mikan.
+No wonder Kempner was fat.

-Thackeray still streeted.
-It was the same as it ever was.
-But he couldn't bear down; he just let them go.
+Streeting was the same as it ever was.
+But Thackeray caught them and let them go.

-"Hello.
-How'ya doing?
-Know who were are?
+Hey, how’ya doing?
+Know who we are?
 Right!
 Missionaries.
 Ever heard about the Mormon Church?
 A little?
-You're not interested, eh?
-Well, have a good day."
+You’re not interested, eh?
+Well, have a good day.

 Thackeray sat down on the bench in front of the Station Curry Shop.
 Tuckett walked over and peered down at him.